Aryan-A-Kumar/Frequency-domain-transformation-of-images/README.md

 ## Transformation Steps
-- Load and Multiply Image: The image is loaded and multiplied by $(-1)^{x+y}$ to shift the zero-frequency component to the center of the spectrum.
 - Compute FFT: The FFT of the modified image is computed to transform the image into the frequency domain.
 - Compute Complex Conjugate of FFT: The complex conjugate of the FFT result is calculated.
 - Compute iFFT of Complex Conjugate: The iFFT is performed on the complex conjugate to return to the spatial domain.